You are required to submit a class 1 notification to carry out:

 A notice is required if your planned work is not covered under another mining land use approval.

-As of April 1, 2020, the Class 1 notification is Yukon-wide.
-Read what's new with Class 1 notification.
+As of April 1, 2020, the class 1 notification is Yukon-wide.
+Read what's new with class 1 notification.

 If an agent is helping with your notice, they will need to submit a record of agent authorization form with the notice.
 The notice will not be issued in the agent's name.

 Quartz and placer exploration notices can be submitted online.
 Submitting your notification online is the best way to ensure your program complies with thresholds.